astronomer/astro-cli/README.md

     └── requirements.txt
     ```

-    DAGs can go in the `dags` folder, custom Airflow plugins in `plugins`, python packages needed can go in `requirements.txt`, and OS level packages can go in `packages.txt`.
+    Dags can go in the `dags` folder, custom Airflow plugins in `plugins`, python packages needed can go in `requirements.txt`, and OS level packages can go in `packages.txt`.

 3. Run `astro dev start` to start a local version of airflow on your machine.
 This will spin up a few locally running docker containers - one for the airflow scheduler, one for the webserver, and one for postgres.
 (Run `astro dev ps` to verify).